-Dried herbs and spices are an important backbone of every pantry.
+Dried herbs and spices are an important tool in any pantry.
 With dried herbs and spices you can transform simple dishes into something special, flavorful and different each day.
-Here are 10 tips and helpful information about using dried herbs and spices, plus how to enter the Cooking Planit Spice Giveaway!
+Here are 10 tips and helpful information about using dried herbs and spices.

 - Date the bottles.
 When you open new bottle, be sure to write the date on the container.
 Dried herbs and spices last from 6 months to 1 year.
 They don’t spoil, but they do lose their potency and flavor.